rapid7/dogwatch/README.md

 Generate both an api key and an app key and either place them in a file named `~/.dogwatch/credentials` or pass them via the command line.

 A sample credentials file is provided in the `example` directory.

+In order to generate these keys, log into your Datadog account.
+From there, click on 'Integrations->APIs'.
+Keep in mind, your org may be allowed only five API Keys.
 ## Usage

 DogWatch is a thin DSL over the [DataDog ruby client](https://github.com/DataDog/dogapi-rb) that handles generating DataDog monitors.